tmjns/Meow/README.md

 This project was built with the PlatformIO IDE.
 I recommend you to install the PlatformIO extension for Visual Studio Code before you start.
 Clone this repo and open the ```src``` folder.

 #### Soft Access Point:
 You'll find the WiFi settings for the initial soft access point in the ```data``` folder.
-After a successful upload to the ESP32, 'Meow' will appear in your WiFi network list.
+After a successful upload, 'Meow' will appear in your WiFi network list.

 ```json
 {"wifi_ssid" : "Meow", "wifi_pass" : "smartpaw"}